iZaL/knet-payment-php/README.md

 ```

 This is it.
-KNET will redirect the USER to the success page in a GET request. i.e tp <pre>http://mywebapp.com/payment/success.php</pre>
+KNET will redirect the USER to the success page in a GET request. i.e to <pre>http://mywebapp.com/payment/success.php</pre>

 ### Example